 Williams recently signed a new TV deal with Amazon Studios, reports Deadline.
 The exact terms of the contract have not been disclosed.
 However, it’s clear the deal will encompass several projects, both scripted and unscripted.
 This will be Williams’ first big move into production.
 She’s clearly excited about the new opportunity to amplify her voice.

 Appropriately enough, the first project Williams will tackle with Amazon is a docuseries following her life on and off the court.
 Details are few and far between so far.
-However, we can safely assume the series will cover everything from her training and travel to her relationships with her sister Venus and husband Alexis Ohanian and 3-year-old daughter Olympia.
+However, we can safely assume the series will cover everything from her training and travel to her relationships with her sister Venus and husband Alexis Ohanian and daughter Olympia.

 In an official statement about the project, Williams affirmed how excited she was about working with Amazon Studios, saying: